 How to fix a Diesel that’s hard to Start Cold?

 Cold weather starting becomes increasingly more difficult as engine deposits build up over time.
 Types of operation, such as excessive idling, short run time, light work and city type driving, all contribute to deposit formation which can result in poor cold start.
-All these operating conditions do not allow efficient combustion of the diesel or petrol.
+All these operating conditions do not allow efficient diesel combustion.
 In addition, poor maintenance and general age will also contribute to deposit build up.

 How does FTC Decarbonizer fix a diesel that’s hard to start cold?